 Through the Investing in Canada Plan, launched in 2016, the Government of Canada committed over $180 billion over 12 years for infrastructure.
 These projects will have effects, both negative and positive, on the communities and environments in which they are built.
 Our Members of Parliament have the opportunity to act on a national level to standardize these processes and benefits, as well as advocate for our region.

 The Federal Government has an enormous power to affect the lives of Canadians through robust community engagement around new projects, workforce and social procurement opportunities for under-represented groups, and protecting the environment.

 - Ask questions:

-When interacting with federal candidates at the doorstep or at events, be sure to ask the important questions for you.
+When interacting with federal candidates, be sure to ask the important questions for you.
 You can always reach out directly to candidates through their websites or phone numbers for specific questions.